exosite-labs/pyonep/README.md

 This library requires you to initialize with the following parameters:</br>
 --) cik: a 40 character "client interface key" that authenticates your
-        application with the One Platform
+        application with the One Platform</br>
 --) interval: number of seconds between One Platform publish activity.
 Even if
-        your application calls the "write" function more often than this interval, the data will be grouped to be published at this interval --) autocreate: dataport parameter setup - see the One Platform documentation for more information about dataport parameters.
+        your application calls the "write" function more often than this interval, the data will be grouped to be published at this interval</br>
+--) autocreate: dataport parameter setup - see the One Platform documentation
+        for more information about dataport parameters.</br>
---) datastore_config: local write buffer and read cache parameter setup --) transport_config: Exosite server parameter setup
+--) datastore_config: local write buffer and read cache parameter setup</br>
+--) transport_config: Exosite server parameter setup

 For examples, reference example scripts in the ./onepv1lib/examples/ folder.